reimar22/guides/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-IDPrime Virtual is currently only working on Windows.
+IDPrime Virtual is currently working on Windows and Linux.
 On the client side you need two components:

 	- **SafeNet Authentication Client (SAC)**
             SAC is used to manage the content of the card as you would with any other regular smart card.
 IDPrime Virtual is supported by SAC 10.7 and later.